Centurion: Seniority

 Centurions during the republican manipular system were commanders of a centuria, with two centuriae comprising a maniple.
 The centurions of a maniple were all subject to a hierarchy that determined their rank.
 During the earlier Republican manipular system, the centurions of the triarii maniples occupied the most senior position, followed by those of the principes, who were then senior to the centurions of the maniples of the hastati.
 Within each of the three maniples seniority increased as individuals progressed from left to right, with each maniple increasing in seniority from front to back in battle position.
-A further distinction existed between prior and posterior centurions within the maniple, such that the posterior centurion of the maniple of the hastati, positioned at the far front left maniple, was the most junior centurion in the legion, while the prior centurion of the maniple of the triarii, situated at the far right rear maniple, was the most senior.
-The prior centurion of the trarii being known as the primipilus, since from the second century the triarii were often referred to as the pilani because of their column-like formation.
+A further distinction existed between prior and posterior centurions within the maniple, such that the posterior centurion of the maniple of the hastati, positioned at the far front left maniple, was the most junior centurion in the legion, while the prior centurion of the first maniple of the triarii, situated at the far right rear maniple, was the most senior and was known as the primipilus, since from the second century the triarii were often referred to as the pilani because of their column-like formation.